NEW: Elton Simpson's ex-attorney recalls him as "kind-hearted" and a very devout Muslim

 Soofi’s father is Pakistani, and his mother is American, a source with knowledge of the family told CNN.

-After his parents divorced, Soofi and his brother moved to the United States in 1998 to live with their mother and gradually lost touch with many of their friends in Pakistan
+After his parents divorced, Soofi and his brother moved to the United States in 1998 to live with their mother and gradually lost touch with many of their friends in Pakistan, the source said.

 In the 1990s, Soofi attended a prestigious private school in Islamabad.